Coronavirus: the latest information including visitor restrictions & symptom screening >>

 While nearly three-quarters of all strokes occur in people over age 65, strokes are now striking people with COVID-19 who are in their 30s and 40s.
-The Washington Post recently reported that otherwise healthy young and middle-age individuals with mild symptoms of COVID-19 are dying from strokes.
+The Washington Post reported that otherwise healthy young and middle-age individuals with mild symptoms of COVID-19 are dying from strokes.
 The reason isn't clear.

 Experts believe the strokes may be a result of blood clots caused by the virus.
 While mini-strokes often don’t cause permanent damage, bigger ones can be catastrophic.
 Preliminary data suggests patients with COVID-19 are mostly experiencing severe or large strokes — which can destroy parts of the brain responsible for movement, speech and decision-making.